Budapest School

 The Budapest School (Budapesti iskola; Budapester Schule) was a school of thought, originally of Marxist humanism, but later of post-Marxism and dissident liberalism that emerged in Hungary in the early 1960s, belonging to so-called Hungarian New Left.
 Its members were students or colleagues of Georg Lukács.
-The school was originally oriented towards developing Lukacs' later works on social ontology and aesthetics, but quickly began to challenge the paradigm of Lukacsian-Marxism, thus reconstructing contemporary critical theory.
+The school was originally oriented towards developing Lukács' later works on social ontology and aesthetics, but quickly began to challenge the paradigm of Lukácsian Marxism, thus reconstructing contemporary critical theory.
 Most of the members later came to abandon Marxism.
 The school also critiqued the "dictatorship over needs" of the Soviet states.
 Most of the members were forced into exile by the pro-Soviet Hungarian government.